microsoft/ConditionalAccessforZeroTrustResources/README.md

 - ConditionalAccessSamplePolicies\Microsoft365DSCCAGroups folder has a Microsoft365dsc file to automate the creation of groups used for the CA policies
 - ConditionalAccessSamplePolicies\Microsoft365DSCCAPolicies folder has a Microsoft365dsc file to automate the creation of CA policies
 - Workbooks folder has enhanced workbooks to look at CA policies and compliancy as well as a troubleshooing solution for Always-On VPN including a workbook for that.
+- Presentations folder has a few presentations that I have given about CA configured for Zero Trust

-se other readme files in the sub-folders for further details.
+see other readme files in the sub-folders for further details.

 ## Contributing